ECTE Training Programme Options & Guidance

 • 20 hours of mentor support

-We calculate funding using the average hourly rate for mentors and ECTs, split by region.
+The funding is calculated using the average hourly rate for mentors and ECTs, split by region.

 Read more about funding for time off timetable for ECTs and mentors